 The easiest way to do this is to put your desk in front of a window; the second-easiest is to bounce artificial lights off of a light-colored surface behind the camera.
 If neither of those is enough, you can also use a “ring light” or “softbox” (no particular recommendations as I’ve never tried one).

 Eliminate light sources in the camera’s field of view.
-Compared to the human eye, cameras have lower “dynamic range” (the ability to faithfully capture variation in brightness)—which is why, for instance, your phone can’t take good pictures of trees against the sky on a bright day.
-If there’s a bright window behind you, or a light fixture in your camera’s field of view, that part will look “blown out” and everything else will look dark by comparison.
+Compared to the human eye, cameras have lower dynamic range—they can’t capture large differences in brightness.
+That’s why, for instance, your phone can’t take good pictures of trees against the sky on a bright day.
+Similarly, if there’s a bright window behind you, or a light fixture in your camera’s field of view, that part will look “blown out” and everything else will look dark by comparison.

 Use your real background